Ffestiniog & Welsh Highland Railways - Behind the Scenes

 - History tour of Caernarfon

-- Three course farewell evening meal on last night
+- Three course evening meal on last night

 Friday 15 October to Tuesday 19 October 2021

-An access all areas tour of the Ffestiniog and Welsh Highland Railways.
-Explore over 40 miles of rail track from Caernarfon, through Snowdonia National Park, to Blaenau Ffestiniog.
+An access all areas tour of the Ffestiniog & Welsh Highland Railways!
+Explore nearly 40 miles of rail track from Caernarfon on the Menai Straits, through Snowdonia National Park, to Blaenau Ffestiniog.
 Step behind the scenes and visit sections of the line not normally seen by the average passenger.

 Day 1 – Arrive Caernarfon